A Valentine patent kept Escort from putting directional arrows on its radar detectors for years.

 But is it any match for the Uniden R3, long considered as the best of the best?
 Well, read all about detection range and more of the two in our Uniden R3 VS Escort Max 360 feature.

 False alert filtering

-Like any other radar detector in the market, this is not completely immune to false alerts, and some blind spot monitoring (BSM) systems slide through the filter.
+Like any other radar detector used on the market, this isn’t completely immune to false alerts, and some blind-spot monitoring (BSM) systems slide through the filter and alert you.